liuyehcf/BlogSource/_posts/Netty-NioEventLoop源码剖析.md

                     }

                     try {
-                        // Run all remaining tasks and shutdown hooks. for (;;) {
+                        //Run all remaining tasks and shutdown hooks. for (;;) {
                             if (confirmShutdown()) {
                                 break;